 The Authority's refuse and waste collection contract conveys the right to use and control specific assets, namely refuse collection vehicles.
-Under IFRIC 4 this has been recognised as an arrangement containing a lease, which is also referred to as an 'embedded lease'.
-The implied lease has been accounted for in accordance with IAS 17 and the relevant section of the Code.
-The Long-term Creditor in the Balance Sheet relates to these assets.
+This has been recognised as an arrangement containing a lease, which is also referred to as an 'embedded lease'.
+The Longterm Creditor in the Balance Sheet relates to these assets.